martinconnarty/Product-Knowledge-Documents/README.md

 # Vendor Details
 Yaml Files describing specific details of vendor appliances and software to aid understanding and investigation.
-Essentially standardising a software bill of materials with some extra fields that are useful.
+Essentially supporting a software bill of materials with some extra fields that are useful to attribution from process and network details to the software.

+Stored in a "PKD" - Product Knowledge Document, a YAML file with useful fields.

 ##
 *Thoughts and updates as I research this*